dbcraig/LmRaC/README.md

 On startup the LmRaC REST server will print the IP:port it is running on.
 Make sure that this matches the LmRaC configuration otherwise LmRaC requests will not be received by the REST server.

+You should now be able to ask questions about experimental data (e.g., "What is the expression of BRCA1 in my experiment?") as part of your questions to LmRaC.

-### Setting up the REST API Server
+### Building your own REST API Server

+You can use the provide example as a starting point for building your own REST API server.
 Clone the base REST API server from this GitHub repository, then build the Docker image for the functions server.

 ```
 git clone https://github.com/dbcraig/LmRaC.git